“We’re Closer Than You Think”

 The City Clerk and Deputy Clerk handle water, sewer and trash accounts, as well as a number of other City business activities such as the City Ordinances, building permits, dog and cat licensing, parking fines, liquor and tobacco licenses, City budget, etc. The City Clerk is Dee Arias and the Deputy Clerk is Sheryl Gaston.

-The maintenance department handles road repairs, snow removal, water/sewer line repairs, etc. Maintenance personnel are Preston Derby, Chris Osterloh, Joel Jones and Tyler Groves.
-Please call Preston at 402-660-4190 with maintenance questions.
+The maintenance department handles road repairs, snow removal, water/sewer line repairs, etc. Maintenance personnel are Preston Derby, Matt Clark, Joel Jones and Tyler Groves.
+For emergencies please call 402-957-7866.

 Volunteer Fire and Rescue Department